 Information we may collect from you

-We may collect and process the following data about you: information that you provide by filling in forms on our site www.theatrestrust.org.uk.
+We may collect and process the following data about you: information that you provide by filling in forms on our site www.theatrestrust.org.uk (our site).
 This includes:

 - Information provided at the time of subscribing to our Friends, Corporate Supporter and Membership services, posting material or requesting further services – eg. an email address (you’ll always be told when this information is being collected, and it will only be used for the purpose you provide it for).

 - If you contact us, we may keep a record of that correspondence, including your email address if you send an email to theatrestrust.org.uk.